hellstorm-software/Kult-Rising/readme.md

 <h2>[DEC]</h2>

 20.12.24
+- build out primative crafting inventory
     - added most primative weapons to primative crafting inventory
     - added propane tanks to primative crafting inventory
     - added MREs and takout containers to primative crafting inventory
     - added bones and feathers to primative crafting inventory
     - added generator to primative crafting inventory
     - added coal to primative crafting inventory
 - added top floor to floor 0 of the labyrinth
 - added stairs going from floor 0 to the top floor
 - expanded the top floor by 150%